-Everyone is always looking for Alaska travel tips for wildlife, whether for their Alaska cruise photos or memories.
+Everyone is always looking for wildlife photography tips, whether for their Alaska cruise photos or memories.
 The easy answer is that there is no wrong time to shoot wildlife in Southeast Alaska!
-From your cruise ship to the wilderness, there is always an abundance of wildlife to shoot from land, water or air.
+From your cruise ship to the wilderness, there is always an abundance of wildlife to shoot from land, water, or air.
 Our Whale Watching & Mendenhall Glacier tour in Juneau guarantees whale viewing or your money back, and they are running from May through September.
 You can also see Bald Eagles and Osprey in abundance throughout the Inside Passage at any given time during the year.
-I highly recommend the Wildlife Sanctuary & Eagle Center.
+I highly recommend the Eagles, Raptors, & Rainforest Experience in Ketchikan.

 With that said, there are better times in the season to see certain wildlife than others.
 The most common questions are regarding bear viewing.
-My Alaska travel tips for bears: the best time of year to come view and photograph bears is mid-July through August.
+My bear photography tips: the best time of year to view and photograph bears is mid-July through August.
 This is during the salmon spawn and when the bears will be most active.
-Also, the best time to capture those iconic Alaska cruise photos of a large Grizzly bear feeding on salmon!
-One of our most popular bear viewing tours is our Neets Bay Bear Watch & Flightseeing in Ketchikan.
-While high summer is often best to find wildlife like these sunning sea lions, keep in mind that we can never make any guarantees.
-These wild animals have minds of their own after all!
+This means it's also the best time to get that iconic shot of a large Grizzly bear feeding on salmon!
+One of our most popular bear viewing tours are the Neets Bay Bear Watch & Flightseeing and Black Bear & Wildlife Exploration in Ketchikan.

 What lens should I use?

 I know, you want to take every single lens you have for every possible scenario.
 Unfortunately, you may find that you are limited in space and convenience to bring as many lenses as you want.
 While it’s nice to have options, it is not fun to lug around a ton of heavy equipment and constantly be changing lenses while trying to enjoy the moment you are experiencing.
-Here are a few Alaska travel tips for what lens to use in what scenario: You’ll want to be sure to have an easily portable lens on the zipline tours!
+Here are a few tips for what lens to use in what scenario:

 - Wildlife Viewing Tours – Typically, you are going to want some more zoom power when trying to shoot wildlife.
 While some people will want to try and bring a large telephoto lens like a 400 or 600 mm, I highly recommend a 70-200 mm lens.
 If you want additional zoom, I would suggest a lens teleconverter (extender).
 They have them in various sizes and are a great cost-effective alternative.

-- Family Tours – Whether you are taking the train ride up White Pass Summit in Skagway on our Bennet Lake Scenic Journey or petting the Husky puppies on our Sled Dog & Musher Camp tour, I always would recommend bringing a 50 mm lens with you for any tour.
+- Family Tours – Whether you are taking the train ride up to White Pass Summit or Bennet Lake in Skagway or petting the husky puppies on our Sled Dog & Musher Camp tour, I always recommend bringing a 50 mm lens with you for any tour.
 It is great for capturing detail and portraits, regardless of what tour you’re on.
 Save the selfies for your iPhone and take that “framer” picture of your friends or family with this universal lens!
-Don’t discount the close-ups!
-Alaska’s coast & forest floors are full of fascinating wildlife & plants to shoot.

 What are the best tours for Southeast Alaska photography?

-Obviously, all of our tours provide amazing opportunities for Alaska cruise photos.
+Obviously, all of our tours provide amazing photo opportunities for your Alaska adventures.
 Now that you know what lens to use and when to use it, it’s time to figure out what tour you’re going to put your new skills to use on!
-Below are my Alaska travel tips for tours I would recommend for different subject matter in Juneau, Skagway, and Ketchikan.
+Below are the tours I would recommend for different subject matter in Juneau, Skagway, and Ketchikan.

 - Helicopter Dogsled & Glacier Excursion – A bucket list trip including a helicopter ride offering a majestic aerial view of the Juneau Icefield and Mendenhall Glacier, as well as a meet and greet and sled dog ride on top of Herbert Glacier with our Musher Camp guides and real Alaskan sled dogs!

-- Glacier Canoe Paddle & Trek – One of our most adventurous tours offered, the Paddle & Trek tour offers Alaska photography opportunities from water, land, and ice!
+- Glacier Canoe Paddle & Trek – One of our most adventurous tours offered, the Paddle & Trek tour offers glacier photography opportunities from water, land, and ice!
 Start out with a canoe paddle across Mendenhall Lake to the base of Mendenhall Glacier.
-Next, gear up and get ready for your two-hour hike onto the glacier itself where you can drink glacier water and possibly even step inside an ice cave!
+Next, gear up and get ready for your two-hour hike onto the glacier itself!

 - Whale Watch Tour – A Juneau and Southeast Alaska photography classic.
-Hop on a 2-hour boat ride in Auke Bay where you will have guaranteed sightings of whales, including Humpbacks and sometimes Orcas!
+Hop on a 2-hour boat ride in Auke Bay where you will have guaranteed sightings of the magnificent Humpback whales!

 - Bennet Lake Scenic Journey – Start out with a train ride up and over White Pass Summit into Yukon Territory and Canada.
 Finish with a coach tour back down via the legendary Klondike Highway that parallels the train route.
-With various stops along the way, this tour offers some of the best opportunities for Alaska cruise photos.
+With various stops along the way, this tour offers some of the best opportunities for incredible landscape photos.

-- Glacier Point Wilderness Safari – For a diverse photographic experience, the Glacier Point tour first includes a scenic boat ride to Glacier Point.
-Follow this with a canoe paddle across a remote lake up to Davidson Glacier.
+- Glacier Point Wilderness Safari – For a diverse photographic experience, the wilderness safari tour first includes a scenic boat ride to Glacier Point.
+Follow this with a canoe paddle up to Davidson Glacier.
 Incorporating multiple tour experiences in one!

-- Any Private Tour that we offer in Skagway.
-We have various options that go up to White Pass Summit and anywhere else in between, and these are highly recommended for anyone interested in having more time and say so over what and where you want to shoot.
+- Any bus or private tour that we offer in Skagway.
+We have various options that go up to White Pass Summit and anywhere else in between, and these are highly recommended for anyone interested in having more time and say over what and where you want to shoot.

 - Neets Bay Bear Watch & Flightseeing – Perfect for anyone interested in getting some potential phenomenal bear shots.
-Start off with a scenic helicopter ride out to Neets Bay.
-Followed with a hike to multiple viewing platforms overlooking the Salmon Hatchery and various bear hot spots!
+Start off with a scenic floatplane ride out to Neets Bay.
+Followed by a hike to a viewing platform overlooking the Salmon Hatchery and various bear hot spots!

 - Misty Fjords Flightseeing – Arguably one of our best flightseeing tours overall!
 You get the opportunity to photograph the deepest fjord in the world!
-Take some unique Alaska cruise photos when you land on the water and step out on the float plane pontoons.
+Take some unique Misty Fjords photos when you land on the water and step out on the floatplane pontoons.

 So What’re You Waiting For?

-The last of my Alaska photography tips: Now that you’re an Alaska photography pro, simply have fun and be safe!
-Don’t discount the group photo!
-You’ll want to remember everyone’s excitement as you trekked across Mendenhall Glacier.
-Your guides will be happy to capture the perfect Alaska cruise photos of your group!
+The last of my Alaska photo tips: now that you’re an Alaska photography pro, simply have fun and be safe!

 Tour comparisons and other helpful resources for choosing your tours